 Principle 1: Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible for the success of the company.
-The Board works with management to achieve this and the management remains accountable to the Board.
+The Board works with management to achieve this objective and the management remains accountable to the Board.

-For FY2015, the Board of Directors (the "Board") comprises two Executive Directors, a Non-Executive Director, and three Independent Directors, all having the right core competencies and diversity of experience which enable them to effectively contribute to the Company.
+For FY2016, the Board comprises two Executive Directors, a Non-Executive Director, and two Independent Directors, all having the right core competencies and diversity of experience which enable them to effectively contribute to the Company.